zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 ![Refresh Copy](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_cache_refresh_copy.png)

-* _Source attribute to destination attribute mapping:_ In the source attribute to destination attribute mapping field, you can enter the source attribute value on the left, and the destination attribute on the right.
-In other words, you can specify what the attribute is on the backend in the left field, and what it should be rendered as when it comes through the Gluu Server in the right field.
+* _Source attribute to destination attribute mapping:_ Here you can enter the source attribute value on the left, and the destination attribute on the right.
+In other words, the left entry field defines the attribute that belongs to the backend.
+The right entry field defines the way it should be rendered as it is delivered by the Gluu Server.

 ![cache-refresh8](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrustConfiguration/CR/Cache_Refresh_8.png)